mhvk/baseband/docs/baseband/tutorials/getting_started.rst

 .. note::

-    Cation should be used when decoding large blocks of data using ``fh.read``.
-For typical files, the resulting arrays are far too large to hold in memory.
+    As with file pointers in general, ``fh.seek`` will not return an error if one seeks beyond the end of file.
+Attempting to read beyond the end of file, however, will result in an ``EOFError``.

 To determine where the pointer is located, we use ``fh.tell()``::

     >>> fh.tell()
     40000
     >>> fh.close()

+Caution should be used when decoding large blocks of data using ``fh.read``.
+For typical files, the resulting arrays are far too large to hold in memory.

 Seeking and Telling in Time With the Sample Pointer
 ---------------------------------------------------